-All music majors must enroll in one private lesson per semester.
-1000-level lessons (MUSC 1130 and above) area for first-year study and 2000-level courses for second-year study.
-Students may choose to study brass, guitar, organ, percussion, piano, strings, voice, or winds.
-All private lessons are 1 or 2 credit hours each for a total of 8 credit hours applicable toward the lessons requirement of the AFA in Music.
+All music majors must enroll in one private lesson per semester-1000-level lessons (MUSC 1130 and above) area for first-year study and 2000-level courses for second-year study.
+Students may study brass, guitar, organ, percussion, piano, strings, voice, or winds.
+All private lessons are 1 or 2 credit hours each for eight hours applicable to the lesson requirement of the AFA in Music.